 Vulnerability Assessment vs Penetration Testing vs Red Teaming

-Vulnerability assessments, penetration testing, and red teaming are all attack simulation services designed to provide insight into your organization’s weak points, and how to thwart attacks before they happen.
+It’s important to understand and compare the three types of security tests: vulnerability assessment vs. penetration testing vs. red teaming.
+They are all attack simulation services designed to provide insight into your organization’s weak points and how to thwart attacks before they happen.
 Each service plays a different role in testing your environment, building a stronger understanding of your security posture with each phase.

-Vulnerability assessments and penetration tests are the most requested services, likely because they are required for compliance standards like PCI DSS, SOC 2, ISO 27001, and GDPR.
+Regarding the most requested services, a vulnerability assessment vs. penetration testing comes out even.
+This is likely because they are both required for compliance standards like PCI DSS, SOC 2, ISO 27001, and GDPR.
 The two are sometimes confused, but a penetration test is not the same as a vulnerability assessment.
 Vulnerability assessments are predominantly automated scans designed to find all known vulnerabilities in your network.
 Pen testing looks to combine the vulnerabilities found during a vulnerability assessment into attack patterns for exploitation.
-Red Teaming takes the simulation even further.
-For companies ready to mature their security protocols to include proactive measures (offensive security), Red Teaming dives deep to truly simulate an attack on your program.
+Red teaming takes the simulation even further.
+For companies ready to mature their security protocols to include proactive measures (offensive security), Red teaming dives deep to truly simulate an attack on your program.

 Vulnerability Assessment

-Vulnerability assessments, or vulnerability scans, aim to find all known vulnerabilities of a given target, thus is broad by nature.
-Breadth of coverage is achieved using automated tools such as Nessus, Qualys, Acunetix or Burp Scan.
-Automated tools and scanners can only find vulnerabilities recorded in the vulnerability database, and the accuracy of results are largely dependent on the rules input by the tester, such as whether credentials were provided for authenticated testing of an application or a network domain.
+Vulnerability assessments, or vulnerability scans, aim to find all known vulnerabilities of a given target, and thus are broad by nature.
+The breadth of coverage is achieved using automated tools such as NessusQualysAcunetix, or Burp Scan.
+Automated tools and scanners can only find vulnerabilities recorded in the vulnerability database, and the accuracy of results is largely dependent on the rules input by the tester, such as whether credentials were provided for authenticated testing of an application or a network domain.

 A vulnerability assessment encompasses three phases to find as many vulnerabilities as possible on the target web application or network service.